+Appendix 6

-Appendix 4 Annual Management Charge
+Annual Management Charge

-The following table shows the current rate of Annual Management Charge for each unit class of the fund.
+The following table shows the current rate of Annual Management Charge for each unit class of the fund and the policy for allocation of this charge.

 The Annual Management Charge is taken from the capital of the fund or the income generated by it.
-Where the charge is normally taken from income of the fund, but there is insufficient income to meet this charge, it will be taken from capital of the fund.
+Where the charge is normally deducted from income of a fund but the income generated by the fund is insufficient to meet it, the charge may then be deducted from the capital of that fund.
 Where the charge is taken from the capital of the fund, this may result in capital erosion or constrain capital growth.